 - 1. WebTrust for Certification Authorities v2.0; - 2.
-A national scheme that audits conformance to ETSI TS 102 042/ ETSI EN 319 411-1; or - 3.
+A national scheme that audits conformance to ETSI TS 102 042/ ETSI EN 319 411-1; - 3.
+A scheme that audits conformance to ISO 21188:2006; or - 4.
 If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.